We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 |Vous Vitamin||starts at $30||online quiz||yes||none||–||–||included in the cost of the vitamins|

 Factors to consider when choosing a vitamin subscription include:

 - Quality: A person can check the quality of products by looking for certifications such as Certified Organic.
 Individuals should also check that companies manufacture products in facilities that follow the

 Current Good Manufacturing Practice (CGMP) regulations.

 - Cost: Prices can vary between subscription services.
-Therefore, a person may wish to obtain a quote from various services before making a decision.
+Therefore, a person may wish to obtain a quote from various services before deciding.

-- Types of personalization: Some companies require a person to fill out a lifestyle questionnaire.
-Based on the answers to this, they will make recommendations for vitamins and supplements a person should take.
+- Types of personalization: Some companies require a person to complete a lifestyle questionnaire.
+Based on the answers, they will recommend vitamins and supplements a person should take.
 Other companies allow customers to choose what they would like.

-- Transparency: The Food and Drug Administration (FDA) does not regulate supplements, and therefore, it is important that supplement and vitamin companies are transparent.
-Brands should be clear about ingredients and manufacturing processes they use.
+- Transparency: The Food and Drug Administration (FDA) does not regulate supplements; therefore, supplement and vitamin companies must be transparent.
+Brands should be clear about the ingredients and manufacturing processes they use.
 Ideally, products should undergo third-party testing, and brands should display the test results.

 Studies on personalized vitamins are limited.
 There is little research to support their benefits, particularly in comparison to non-personalized options.